-- salary for summer teaching and to help offset other expenses incurred related to the sabbatical leave. - 9) Upon completion of a sabbatical leave, faculty members shall submit a written statement to the Dean of their College and to the Provost and Vice President for Academic Affairs, which statement shall describe the nature of the activity engaged in, and the extent to which the proposed project was completed. - 10) All insurance benefits for those on paid sabbatical leave are kept in force automatically unless otherwise specifically requested.
+- 7) If a faculty member is granted a sabbatical leave, it is expected that he or she will withdraw from all formal assignments with Bradley University, including, for example, committee assignments. - 8) Plans for financial remuneration from any external source such as another university or agency requiring the rendering of a service must be approved by all parties involved in the judging of sabbatical leave applications.
+Violation of this stipulation will result in termination of financial remuneration from Bradley University.
+Normally such employment will not be approved unless it helps the faculty member to accomplish the objectives of the leave in ways not otherwise possible.
+The income received from such gainful employment plus the stipend received from the University can be sufficient enough to equal the budgeted University salary for that faculty member, to make up any possible salary for summer teaching and to help offset other expenses incurred related to the sabbatical leave. - 9) Upon completion of a sabbatical leave, faculty members shall submit a written statement to the Dean of their College and to the Provost and Vice President for Academic Affairs, which statement shall describe the nature of the activity engaged in, and the extent to which the proposed project was completed. - 10) All insurance benefits for those on paid sabbatical leave are kept in force automatically unless otherwise specifically requested.
 Faculty members who have been granted an unpaid leave of absence may make arrangements to keep insurance benefits in effect at full cost, except as required by law, to the faculty member by contacting the Controller's Office at least one month before such leave becomes effective.
 The one exception to full continuation of all benefits is the long-term disability insurance during unpaid leave.
 Long-term disability is continued only for leaves for full-time study for an advanced degree, work in the field of education, or research such as a Fulbright Award, or foundation grant or government project. - 11) When sabbatical leave is not granted, the faculty member should be given the opportunity to know the reasons for that decision.
 This information, if requested, should come from the Provost and Vice President for Academic Affairs. - 12) Under the Family and Medical Leave Act of 1993 (FMLA), employees may have up to 12 weeks of paid and unpaid, job-protected leave to "eligible" employees for certain family and medical reasons.
 Employees are eligible if they have worked for the University for at least one year and for 1,250 hours over the previous 12 months.
 This leave will be granted to care for the employee's child after birth, or placement for adoption or foster care, care for the employee's spouse, son, daughter, or parent, who has a serious health condition or for a serious health condition that makes the employee unable to perform the employee's job.
 All paid leave must be used before unpaid leave begins.
 Employees are required to provide a 30-day advance notice when "foreseeable" and a completed medical certification.
-Certification forms are available through the Human Resources Office, 239 Sisson Hall.
+Certification forms are available through the Personnel and EEO-AA Office, 239 Sisson Hall.